 Other major talking points have been Frank Lampard's youthful Chelsea squad impressing and infuriating Blues fans in equal measure.
 And at the other end of the table, famous clubs like West Ham and Norwich City both could be destined for the drop, based on their current form.
 As a result, Aston Villa, Brighton and Bournemouth could all complete something of a great escape over the next few weeks and cement their place in next year's Premier League campaign.

-On the flip side, newly promoted Sheffield United and manager Chris Wilder are currently sitting pretty in 7th place in the 2019/20 Premier League table - a position that's no doubt the envy of their non-oligarchic peers.
-In other words, there's still everything to play for over the next few weeks.
+On the flip side, newly promoted Sheffield United and manager Chris Wilder are currently sitting pretty in the 2019/20 Premier League table.
+There's still everything to play for over the next few weeks.
 So whether you call it football, soccer, kickyball or something else entirely - watch every minute of the action broadcast in your region by following our guide to getting a Premier League live stream wherever you are in the world.

 - Football fan?
 Here's how to watch a Champions League live stream the easy way

 How to use a VPN to watch Premier League football from outside your country

 If you're abroad for the next round of Premier League fixtures and just can't bear to miss out on catching the coverage from your home country, you may well find it geo-blocked when you try to stream the action online via your usual provider.
 Fear not!
 With the option of a VPN, you can tune into those fixtures no matter where you are in the world without resorting to some dodgy Reddit soccer stream.
 And best of all, it's way easier than you think.

 Keep reading to learn about all your football viewing options in most of the major Premier League watching countries around the world.
 But first, let's cut to the chase.